Climate Driver Update archive

 Persistent NINO3 or NINO3.4 values cooler than −0.8 °C are typical of La Niña, while persistent values warmer than +0.8 °C typically indicate El Niño.

-The 30-day SOI remains firmly elevated despite the return to a neutral ENSO phase.
-Much of the SOI signal is due to high pressures over Tahiti.
+The 30-day SOI has fallen over the past fortnight to more moderate positive values.
+Much of the persistent positive SOI signal is due to high pressures over Tahiti.

 Sustained positive values of the SOI above +7 typically indicate La Niña while sustained negative values below −7 typically indicate El Niño.
 Values between +7 and −7 generally indicate neutral conditions.